carab/Prof-Sylve/README.md

 Prof. Sylve's Living Dex
 ========================

-This webapp allows you to keep track of the Pokémon you already collected for your Living Dex.
+This webapp allows you to keep track of the Pokémon you collected for your Living Dex.
 If you don't know what is a Living Dex, here is the explanation : http://bulbapedia.bulbagarden.net/wiki/Living_Pokédex

 This project was born because none of the existing tools fit my expectations :